tytso/xfstests-bld/Documentation/kvm-xfstests.md

 Perhaps the most important configuration variable to set is KERNEL.
 This should point at the default location for the kernel that qemu will boot to run the test appliance.
 This is, in general, in the primary build tree that you use for kernel development.

-Please use as the base for the .config file one of the kernel configurations from the kernel-config directory.
-It is important that the kernel have all of the paravirtual device driver support needed for qemu included in the base kernel, since any modules will be ignored, and the test appliance does not use an initial ramdisk.
+The kernel for kvm-xfstests must not use modules, and it must include the paravirtual device drivers needed for qemu.
+To build a correctly configured kernel, base your configuration on one of the files in the kernel-configs directory.
+That is, copy the config for the desired architecture and kernel version (or the closest available version) to .config in your kernel build tree, then run 'make olddefconfig' ('make oldnoconfig' for pre-3.7 kernels).

 By default, the scratch disks used by test-appliance will be set up automatically, and are stored in the kvm-xfstests directory with the